Mental Health Counseling Online

 How Much Does an Online Therapist Cost?

 The cost of online counseling is going to vary greatly depending on what service you choose.
-Services like TalkSpace offer different subscription counseling services that you can get for anywhere from $65 per week to $99 per week, depending on how many live counseling sessions you are looking for per month.
+Some providers offer only subscription counseling that costs between $65 $99 per week.
+That gets pricey really fast!

 On average, you should expect to pay about $100 for online counseling.
-But again, many providers offer subscription services, which can make it far more or less expensive depending on how much you use the service.
+But again, many providers offer subscription services, which can make it far more expensive depending on how much you use the service.
+PlushCare has no subscription model for therapy.
+Appointments are a flat rate.

 Can an Online Counselor Prescribe Medication?